 underrepresented in tech.
-Interns are paid a stipend of $5,500 and a $500 travel stipend.
+Interns are paid a stipend of $5,500 and have a $500 travel stipend available to them.
 Interns

-work remotely with mentors from Free and Open Source (FOSS) communities
+work remotely with mentors from Free and Open Source Software (FOSS) communities

 on projects ranging from programming, user experience, documentation,

-illustration and graphical design, and data science.
+illustration and graphical design, to data science.
 Interns

 often find employment after their internship with Outreachy sponsors or